tsalvo/nes-emu-ios/README.md

 ## Near Future Plans
-- Add support for more mappers, particularly remaining mappers already supported in fogleman's NES emulator.
+- Add support for more mappers.
-- Add setting to adjust audio sample rate, giving the user some control over CPU usage vs. sound quality.
+- Add setting to adjust audio sample rate, giving the user some control over the tradeoff between CPU usage and sound quality.
 - Performance improvements (look for low hanging fruit in areas of the app that are taking the longest).
 - On-screen control improvements (bigger tap areas, better layout, auto-hide when using bluetooth controller, etc).
 - Gamepad control improvements (button remap, player 2, reassign controllers, check for disconnects / reconnects etc.)